svaibhavs/RAG-with-Notebook/README.md

 You will need your OpenShift login token which you can get after logging in to the WebUI, **click on your username** -> **Copy login command** -> **Login again with your credentials** -> **Display token**

-Open the terminal (command prompt or PowerShell) and login to your cluster using:
+Open the terminal (command prompt or PowerShell) and login to your cluster using the token you just copied.

-`oc login --token=<YOUR TOKEN> --server=https://api.cadiz.edu.ihost.com:6443`

 Clone the repository using Github Desktop or use the terminal: